danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 ## T-Shirts

-Many attendees value the t-shirts that are provided for each IETF.
-How is it possible to provide a t-shirt to attendees of a virtual meeting?
-Does this just get skipped for the meeting?
-Do they get mailed out (incurring another expense)?
+Many attendees value the T-shirts that are usually provided for each IETF.
+Without a physical meeting it could be challenging and costly to distribute T-shirts to attendees.

+T-shirts are currently funded by the Host of the physical IETF meeting.
+If there is no Host, or if the Host chooses not to fund a T-shirt, there may be no T-shirt.

+With a virtual meeting it may be that if there is a Host (see "Sponsorships" below), the Host would have the same option as the physical meeting - to provide a T-shirt or not.
+The Host could then decide how they would distribute the T-shirt.

 #  Technical Considerations